OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/storage/common/storage-dotnet-shared-access-signature-part-1.md

     // If no stored policy is specified, create a new access policy and define its constraints. if (storedPolicyName == null)
     {
-        // Note that the SharedAccessBlobPolicy class is used both to define the parameters of an ad-hoc SAS, and
+        // Note that hello SharedAccessBlobPolicy class is used both toodefine hello parameters of an ad-hoc SAS, and
-        // to construct a shared access policy that is saved to the container's shared access policies.
+        // tooconstruct a shared access policy that is saved toohello container's shared access policies.
         SharedAccessBlobPolicy adHocPolicy = new SharedAccessBlobPolicy()
         {
-            // When the start time for the SAS is omitted, the start time is assumed to be the time when the storage service receives the request.
+            // When hello start time for hello SAS is omitted, hello start time is assumed toobe hello time when hello storage service receives hello request.
-            // Omitting the start time for a SAS that is effective immediately helps to avoid clock skew.
+            // Omitting hello start time for a SAS that is effective immediately helps tooavoid clock skew.
             SharedAccessExpiryTime = DateTime.UtcNow.AddHours(24),
             Permissions = SharedAccessBlobPermissions.Write | SharedAccessBlobPermissions.List
         };

-        // Generate the shared access signature on the container, setting the constraints directly on the signature. sasContainerToken = container.GetSharedAccessSignature(adHocPolicy, null);
+        // Generate hello shared access signature on hello container, setting hello constraints directly on hello signature. sasContainerToken = container.GetSharedAccessSignature(adHocPolicy, null);

         Console.WriteLine("SAS for blob container (ad hoc): {0}", sasContainerToken);